kth333/dai-di/README.md

 - **Difficulty Selection**: Choose between easy or hard mode when playing with bots.
 - **Scoring System**: Keep track of scores for each player across five rounds.
 Winner is decided after all five rounds are completed.
 - **Instructions/Rules**: Instructions are available to read before and during a game.
-- **Hand Sorting**: Sort your hand by rank or suit to find  combinations to play.
+- **Hand Sorting**: Sort your hand by rank or suit to easily find combinations to play.
 - **Music**: Includes background music that can be muted anytime.

 ## Getting Started